ajalt/colormath/README.md

 ### CSS Parsing and rendering

-You can parse any color allowed by the CSS Color Module Levels 1 through 4.
+You can parse most colors allowed by the CSS Color Module Levels 1 through 4.

 ```kotlin
 > Color.fromCss("#ff009980")